Enabling scientists, students and educators to create and share

 interactive tools and models for processing, analyzing and visualizing geospatial data

 GABBs is an NSF-funded project to create a powerful Web-based system that will allow researchers worldwide to manage, curate, share, analyze and visualize geospatial data for purposes ranging from predicting damaging floods to projecting climate change effects on the poor.
 The project will build geospatial data hosting, processing and sharing capabilities into Purdue’s HUBzero platform.
 This should open the way for easy development of a variety of Web-enabled tools for probing and presenting geospatial data in ways that can, among other things, help policymakers address pressing issues in the U.S. and around the globe.
+Find out more about the GABBs project and tools, and the latest news!

 This easy-to-use python map library allows tool developers to include spatial data interaction and visualization in their tools, without requiring expert knowledge in GIS programming.
 Information and a user manual is available at https://mygeohub.org/resources/1154.
 Several tools on MyGeohub have been built on this library.